-The remainder of the summer was generally dry but not unduly hot and a few short sharp showers in August helped to swell the grapes.
-Most growers began picking on 21st September but those who held off another week probably made better wines.
+The remainder of the summer was generally dry but not unduly hot, and a few short sharp showers in August helped to swell the grapes.
+Most growers began picking on 21 September but those who held off another week probably made better wines.

-A split declaration (with 1991); it remains to be seen which year produced the better wines for the medium to long term.
-Taylor/Fonseca famously declared 1992 whereas the Symington-owned houses all opted for 1991.
+A split declaration (with 1991); it remains to be seen which year produced the better wines for the medium-to-long-term.
+Taylor’s/Fonseca famously declared 1992 whereas the Symington-owned houses all opted for 1991.
 Niepoort declared both.